Pope Francis to visit Hungary and Slovakia later this year - Kafkadesk

 Pope Francis, 84, is known for keeping a busy travel schedule, visiting more than 50 different countries in seven years, including other states from Central and Eastern Europe like Poland, Romania, Bulgaria and the Baltic countries.

-The last time a pope visited Slovakia dates back to 2003, when an already ailing Jean-Paul II embarked on a four-day tour of the Central European country – his third in just over a decade.
-Polish-born Jean-Paul II also came to Hungary in 1996, the last pastoral visit in the country in twenty five years.
+The last time a pope visited Slovakia dates back to 2003, when an already ailing John-Paul II embarked on a four-day tour of the Central European country – his third in just over a decade.
+Polish-born John-Paul II also came to Hungary in 1996, the last pastoral visit in the country in twenty five years.

 0 comments on “Pope Francis to visit Hungary and Slovakia later this year”